akeeba/panopticon/app/user_code/README.md

 ## Your `bootstrap.php` file

 The file `bootstrap.php` in this folder will be loaded at the end of the regular application bootstrap code found in `includes/bootstrap.php`.
-The variable `$config` will be defined in it, an instance of the `AConfig` configuration class.
+The variable `$config` will be defined in it, an instance of the `AConfig` configuration class (in other words, your Panopticon installation's `config.php`).

 **IMPORTANT!** The `bootstrap.php` file in this folder will _only_ be included if you have finished configuring Akeeba Panopticon, i.e. there is a `config.php` file at the root folder of your installation.

-**IMPORTANT!** The `bootstrap.php` file is loaded in all execution contexts: web and CLI.
+**IMPORTANT!** The `bootstrap.php` file is loaded in _all_ execution contexts: web and CLI.
 Do not assume that you have a STDOUT / STDERR as these may not be available in the web context.
 Do not assume you can grab an HTML document and modify it as this will not work in the CLI context.

-## What you can do with it
+## What you can do with `user_code/bootstrap.php`

 ### Load your own Composer dependencies